department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 ### Pre-Release Tasks
-_May need to finish outstanding vets-api settings changes._
+_TBD.
+Outstanding vets-api settings changes._

 #### **Coordination**
   - Kickoff Meeting to discuss team roles and responsibilities:
     - Release Plan timeline.
     - Rollback plan.
+    - Notification strategy:
+      - Team notifications.
+      - User notifications for potential login availability.
     - Downtime window.
       - In order to minimize disruptions to Staging and Production, a coordinated release of both applications should consider the different build and deploy methods and runtimes.
       - Based on historic runtimes, determine the optimal timing for triggering the deployment of both vets-api and vets-website so that they finish at approximately the same time.
-    - Notification strategy (including user notifications for potential login availability downtime.)

 #### **VA**
-   * Submit required notifications to the VA so that entities, .e.g., the Help Desk, are aware of the planned downtime and can plan accordingly.
+   * Submit required notifications to the VA so that entities, .e.g., the Help Desk, are aware of any planned downtime or interruption of services.

 #### **Site Reliability Engineering**
-   * SRE playbooks prepared to use the *platform-api.va.gov hostname(s).
+   * SRE playbooks prepared to use the *platform-api.va.gov hostname.

 #### **Release Tools Team**